Modern Watches

 On April 24, 2004, Antiquorum sold the white gold watch for CHF 6.6M then worth US$ 5M.
 That sale celebrated the 30th anniversary of the auction house, formerly Habsburg Feldman.

-A Grande Sonnerie chimes the hours on every hour plus every quarter while a Petite Sonnerie only chimes the passing of the quarters.
+A Grande Sonnerie chimes the hours on every hour plus every quarter while a Petite Sonnerie only chimes the quarters.

 Dufour continued his career by creating his own company and brand.